Kei Cozzolino: Formula Nippon (Super Formula)

 For the 2010 season, Cozzolino graduated to the Formula Nippon, the highest racing class in Japan.
 Cozzolino participated in a Toyota powered Swift FN09 entered by Team LeMans.
 His best finish was a fourth place at Autopolis.
-During the non-championship Fuji Sprint Cup he achieved his first pole-position and eventually finished tenth in the standings.
+During the non-championship Fuji Sprint Cup, he achieved his first pole-position and eventually finished tenth in the standings.

 World Touring Car Championship

-After more than a year without racing Cozzolino was announced as a replacement of Alberto Cerqui for the Guia Race of Macau.
+After more than a year without racing, Cozzolino was announced as a replacement of Alberto Cerqui for the Guia Race of Macau.
 29 drivers attempted to qualify for the event of which 23 could start the race, Cozzolino qualified 22nd.
-In the first race he had an accident after seven laps but he was qualified 20th.
-In the second race he was the last running driver in 19th place 2 laps behind the winning driver.
+In the first race, he had an accident after seven laps but he was qualified 20th.
+In the second race, he was the last running driver in 19th place, two laps behind the winning driver.

 Asian Le Mans Series

-In 2018–2019, the Ferrari 488 GT3 of the privately run CAR GUY team, with teammates Takeshi Kimura and James Calado, win all four legs of the 2018–19 Asian Le Mans Series.
-The team achieves an auto-invitation to enter into the 2019 24 hours of Le Mans.
-Cozzolino returns to the series with AF Corse teaming up with Emmanuel Collard and Charlie Samani.
+In 2018–2019, Cozzolino drove the Ferrari 488 GT3 of the privately run CAR GUY team, with teammates Takeshi Kimura and James Calado, won all four legs of the 2018–19 Asian Le Mans Series.
+The team achieved an auto-invitation to enter into the 2019 24 hours of Le Mans.
+Cozzolino returned to the series with AF Corse teaming up with Emmanuel Collard and Charlie Samani.

-24 hours of Le Mans
+24 Hours of Le Mans

-Cozzolino has made 3 appearances in Le Mans (2019, 2020 and 2023).
-In 2019, he finishes 5th in class.
-At his second attempt in 2020, the Ferrari 488 GTE EVO of the MR Racing team, suffers a mechanical problem early on the race and forced to be 7 laps behind the leader.
-In the end the team retires due to a gearbox failure on lap 172.
+Cozzolino has made three appearances in Le Mans (2019, 2020 and 2023).
+In 2019, he finished fifth in class.
+At his second attempt in 2020, the Ferrari 488 GTE EVO of the MR Racing team, suffered a mechanical problem early on the race and was forced to be seven laps behind the leader.
+In the end, the team retired due to a gearbox failure on lap 172.

-In the 2023 edition, with the Kessel Racing's Ferrari 488 GTE EVO number 74 finishing 9th in class.
+In the 2023 edition, this time with the Kessel Racing's Ferrari 488 GTE EVO number 74, he finished ninth in class.

 FIA World Endurance Championship

 Following his remarkable achievement in 2019, Cozzolino secured a contract to compete for the MR Racing team during the FIA WEC 2019–2020 season.
-He teamed up with Olivier Beretta and Motoaki Ishikawa, and their best performance came in the form of a 3rd-place finish in the opening round at Silverstone.
-Unfortunately, as the season progressed, MR Racing was forced to withdraw from the series due to the impact of the COVID-19 pandemic.Cozzolino made a return to the series for the final round in Bahrain, this time with Red River Sport.
+He teamed up with Olivier Beretta and Motoaki Ishikawa, and their best performance came in the form of a third-place finish in the opening round at Silverstone.
+Unfortunately, as the season progressed, MR Racing was forced to withdraw from the series due to the impact of the COVID-19 pandemic.
+Cozzolino made a return to the series for the final round in Bahrain, this time with Red River Sport.

-In 2023, he joined forces with Kessel Racing for the 24 Hours of Le Mans and Monza events.
+In 2023, Cozzolino joined forces with Kessel Racing for the 24 Hours of Le Mans and Monza events.
 Subsequently, he made a comeback with AF Corse to participate in the Fuji and Bahrain rounds.